 Extrinsic motivators are still important factors in employee engagement and job satisfaction.
 (Examples of extrinsic motivators in the workplace include cash bonuses, healthcare benefits, and other tangible rewards.)
 However, extrinsic employee motivation works best in the short-term.
 For long-term positive impact on employee retention — not to mention your bottom line — it’s critical to consider employees’ overall well-being.

 Want more on motivation?
-Check out our report, The Science of Employee Recognition and Rewards.
+Check out our report, The Power of Employee Recognition and Rewards.
 Or, read on for our 5 key workplace motivators.

 Key employee motivators